AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/resize-charts-dashboard.md

 ![resize chart](../assets/Resize_Chart_in_Dashboard.gif)

-**To move a chart**, hover over the top of the chart until the \'Move\' cursor displays.
+**To move a chart**, hover over the top of the chart until the 'Move' cursor displays.
 Click and hold, then drag the chart to the desired location.
 Release to place the chart.

 ![move chart](../assets/Move_Chart_in_Dashboard.gif)